European Solidarity Corps

-Volunteering Projects (VP) is part of the Erasmus+ Programme that provides young people aged 17-30 a real life experience with an opportunity to express personal commitment through full-time voluntary activities in a foreign country.
-The VP framework enables the volunteers to be exposed and involved in an inter-cultural learning experience within a non-formal education environment by developing an individual learner’s plan recognised through a Youthpass form certified Europe-wide.
+The ESC Programme provides young people aged 17-30 a real life experience with an opportunity to express personal commitment through full-time voluntary activities in a foreign country.
+The ESC framework enables the volunteers to be exposed and involved in an inter-cultural learning experience within a non-formal education environment by developing an individual learner’s plan recognised through a Youthpass form certified Europe-wide.

-The main themes of the Volunteering projects are "Children's rights" (social/cultural discrimination, gender-based violence, sexual abuse, bullying, missing children, hate speech, migrant women, children in care) implementing activities at the Research and Development Division and "Vulnerable Children" (social inclusion abuse, children on the move, unaccompanied minors, social/cultural inclusion and exclusion, family tracing and reunification, migration and asylum seekers), implementing activities in the Humanitarian Division, more exactly at the Home for Hope shelters.
+The main themes of the ESC are "Children's rights" (social/cultural discrimination, gender-based violence, sexual abuse, bullying, missing children, hate speech, migrant women, children in care) implementing activities at the Research and Development Division and "Vulnerable Children" (social inclusion abuse, children on the move, unaccompanied minors, social/cultural inclusion and exclusion, family tracing and reunification, migration and asylum seekers), implementing activities under the Humanitarian Division, more exactly at the Home for Hope shelters.

 The short-term objectives are to: